 Denpasar is actually a pretty nice airport, and getting through customs usually doesn’t take too long.
 I’d recommend going directly to Ubud after arriving in Denpasar – both times I visited Bali I went to Ubud right after landing.
 I just think Ubud is the perfect place to settle into your trip to Bali and to relax on your first days of vacation and of this one week Bali itinerary.

 Once you enter the main area of the airport, you’ll see taxi drivers everywhere trying to get your attention, quoting you super high prices to go to Ubud.
 The truth is that you should not spend more than 300,000 IDR to get to Ubud.
-Anyone who charges you more is absolutely ripping you off.
+Anyone who charges you more is absolutely ripping you off, and you should know that in advance about getting around Bali.

 The drive from Denpasar to Ubud will take about an hour and twenty minutes – unless you arrive during the middle of the day when there might be a lot of traffic.